XRTK/com.xrtk.core/README.md

 ### [Come join us on Discord!](https://t.co/UeUSVjnoIZ?amp=1)

-## Supported Platforms
+## Supported Platforms and Roadmap

 By default, we support OpenVR on all platforms that support the standard, as well as Native SDK implementations for various vendors.
+This list is in no particular order.

+> Want to add a platform?
+Check out our new [Template Generator](articles/03-template-generator.md)!

 - [x] Windows Standalone
-- [x] Linux
+- [x] Linux Standalone
 - [x] OSX Standalone
 - [x] OpenVR via Unity Legacy VR
 - [x] [Windows Mixed Reality](https://github.com/XRTK/WindowsMixedReality)